cs3org/OCM-API/IETF-RFC.md

 `/index.php/apps/sciencemesh/accept?token=zi5kooKu3ivohr9a&providerDomain=example.com`.
 * OPTIONAL: tokenEndPoint (string) - URL of the token endpoint where the Sending Server can exchange a `code` for a bearer token.
-  Implementations that offer the `"receive-code"` capability MUST provide this URL as well.
+  Implementations that offer the `"exchange-token"` capability MUST provide this URL as well.
   Example: `"https://my-cloud-storage.org/ocm/token"`.